-Opinion: 'The Underground Railroad' uses history, but also makes it
+'The Underground Railroad' is far more than binge TV | CNN

 “The Underground Railroad,” premiering against the backdrop of America’s current national reckoning on the politics of race, offers a luminous, troubling, artistically sophisticated and emotionally wrenching journey into racial slavery that reveals the peculiar institution’s continuous grip on our national soul.

-Oscar-winning filmmaker Barry Jenkins' 10-episode adaptation for Amazon, which debuted earlier this month, deftly balances the grotesque but historically accurate nature of anti-Black violence of the antebellum period with the evocative and transportive features of the novel's literary imaginings.
+Oscar-winning filmmaker Barry Jenkins’$2 10-episode adaptation for Amazon, which debuted earlier this month, deftly balances the grotesque but historically accurate nature of anti-Black violence of the antebellum period with the evocative and transportive features of the novel’s literary imaginings.

 Artistically, Jenkins relishes exploring the often-ignored aspects of Black humanity, casting a spotlight on Black queerness in 2016’s “Moonlight,” Black romance shattered by injustice in 2018’s “If Beale Street Could Talk,” and the ennui of Black twenty-somethings finding love in 2008’s “Medicine for Melancholy.”
 Jenkins’ propensity for literary adaption and ability to wring poetic depths out of wrenching circumstances makes him especially well-suited for the complex materials at play.

-Note: Editor’s Note: Peniel E. Joseph is the Barbara Jordan Chair in ethics and political values and the founding director of the Center for the Study of Race and Democracy at the LBJ School of Public Affairs at the University of Texas at Austin, where he is also a professor of history.
-He is the author of several books, most recently, “The Sword and the Shield: The Revolutionary Lives of Malcolm X and Martin Luther King Jr.” The views expressed here are his own.
-View more opinion articles on CNN.